nirajrajgor/weather-app/README.md

 # Weather app
 A weather app which uses [open weather api](http://openweathermap.org/) to show current weather, forecast and [unsplash](https://unsplash.com/) api to show picture related to that city.
-User can type city name to get the data.
+User can type city name to get the data and yes it's **Mobile Responsive** as well.
 </br></br>
 ![Weather App homepage](./public/weather-app-homepage.jpg?raw=true)